nicolamscarpa/SEIHRD-compartmental-agent-based-model/README.md

 # SEIRD-compartmental-agent-based-model
-This code written in Python2 simulate an SEIRED (Susceptible-Exposed-Infected-Recovered or Dead) model with immunization process on a Scale Free network, built with the Barabási-Albert model with nodes as agents.
+This code written in Python2 simulate an SEIRD (Susceptible-Exposed-Infected-Recovered or Dead) model with immunization process on a Scale Free network, built with the Barabási-Albert model with nodes as agents.

 Varying the parameters of the model different epidemic scenarios can be explored and the effect of a random immunization